DHI/DomainServicesSample/README.md

 ## ChemRegulator.WebApi

 This is the original ASP.NET Core project from the Domain Services Web API project template.
-However, it is Extended with the custom `MyEntityController` class.
+However, it is extended with the custom `MyEntityController` class.

 The MyEntityController contains a number of very short public methods (actions) that essentially redirect the job to the underlying `MyEntityService`.